alfio-event/alf.io/README.md

 ## Developing alf.io
 Importing the Gradle project into Intellij and Eclipse both work.

+**Notes**:
-**Note**: this project uses [Project Lombok](https://projectlombok.org/).
+- this project uses [Project Lombok](https://projectlombok.org/).
 You will need to install the corresponding Lombok plugin for integration into your IDE.
+- this project uses [TestContainers](https://testcontainers.org) to run integration tests against a real PostgreSQL database.
+Please make sure that your configuration meets [their requirements](https://www.testcontainers.org/supported_docker_environment/)

 ## Check dependencies to update